bitrise-io/devcenter/_articles/en/getting-started/migrating-to-bitrise/migrating-from-jenkins-to-bitrise.md

 Bitrise add-ons don’t have to be installed and updated like Jenkins plugins - they are available out of the box and come for free.
 They have their own page which you can access either from the Dashboard or through your **Builds** page.
 Let’s have a closer look.

-* **Trace**: Monitor your apps from the end users' perspective and get data on performance monitoring and possible issues.
-Access Trace through your Dashboard or from your build’s **Add-ons** tab. [https://devcenter.bitrise.io/monitoring/trace-index/](https://devcenter.bitrise.io/monitoring/trace-index/ "https://devcenter.bitrise.io/monitoring/trace-index/")
+* [Trace](/monitoring/trace-index/): Monitor your apps from the end users' perspective and get data on performance monitoring and possible issues.
+Access Trace through your Dashboard or from your build’s **Add-ons** tab.
-* **Test Reports**: a neatly organized collection of all your test reports on one place.
-Access Test Reports from your build’s **Add-ons** tab. [https://devcenter.bitrise.io/testing/test-reports/](https://devcenter.bitrise.io/testing/test-reports/ "https://devcenter.bitrise.io/testing/test-reports/")
+* [Test Reports](/testing/test-reports/): a neatly organized collection of all your test reports on one place.
+Access Test Reports from your build’s **Add-ons** tab.
-* **Ship**: Manage your app’s distribution, version history and metadata from one place.
-Access Ship from your build’s Add-ons page. [https://devcenter.bitrise.io/deploy/ship/](https://devcenter.bitrise.io/deploy/ship/ "https://devcenter.bitrise.io/deploy/ship/")
+* [Ship](/deploy/ship/): Manage your app’s distribution, version history and metadata from one place.
+Access Ship from your build’s Add-ons page.
-* **Rolling Builds**: No need for manually aborting a build any more!
+* [Rolling Builds](/builds/rolling-builds/): No need for manually aborting a build any more!
 With Rolling Builds, the previous builds of your app can be automatically aborted once a new one is started.
-Access Rolling Builds from your build’s Add-ons page. [https://devcenter.bitrise.io/builds/rolling-builds/](https://devcenter.bitrise.io/builds/rolling-builds/ "https://devcenter.bitrise.io/builds/rolling-builds/")
+Access Rolling Builds from your build’s Add-ons page.

 ## Jenkinsfile - Bitrise YAML

 A Jenkins Pipeline uses groovy code, while Bitrise uses the more highly structured YAML format.
-All Workflows are defined in the bitrise.yml file in yml format, which you can [edit](https://devcenter.bitrise.io/builds/bitrise-yml-online/#editing-and-downloading-bitriseyml-online "https://devcenter.bitrise.io/builds/bitrise-yml-online/#editing-and-downloading-bitriseyml-online") by clicking the bitrise.yml tab of the Workflow Editor.
+All Workflows are defined in the `bitrise.yml` file in YAML format, which you can [edit](https://devcenter.bitrise.io/builds/bitrise-yml-online/#editing-and-downloading-bitriseyml-online "https://devcenter.bitrise.io/builds/bitrise-yml-online/#editing-and-downloading-bitriseyml-online") by clicking the `bitrise.yml` tab of the Workflow Editor.

-You can[ store and manage](https://devcenter.bitrise.io/builds/bitrise-yml-online/#storing-the-bitriseyml-file-in-your-repository "https://devcenter.bitrise.io/builds/bitrise-yml-online/#storing-the-bitriseyml-file-in-your-repository") the bitrise.yml file of your app either on [bitrise.io](http://bitrise.io/ "http://bitrise.io") or in your repository.
+You can[ store and manage](https://devcenter.bitrise.io/builds/bitrise-yml-online/#storing-the-bitriseyml-file-in-your-repository "https://devcenter.bitrise.io/builds/bitrise-yml-online/#storing-the-bitriseyml-file-in-your-repository") the `bitrise.yml` file of your app either on [bitrise.io](http://bitrise.io/ "http://bitrise.io") or in your repository.
 Don’t worry, your secrets (for example, credentials and IDs) are safe with us.

-You can also download the current bitrise.yml configuration of your app and run it locally with the [Bitrise CLI](https://devcenter.bitrise.io/bitrise-cli/index/ "https://devcenter.bitrise.io/bitrise-cli/index/").
+You can also download the current `bitrise.yml` configuration of your app and run it locally with the [Bitrise CLI](https://devcenter.bitrise.io/bitrise-cli/index/ "https://devcenter.bitrise.io/bitrise-cli/index/").

 ### Jenkinsfile - Bitrise yml file comparison

-If you have been using a Jenkinsfile (Pipeline project) in Jenkins and decided to switch to Bitrise, you can easily match Jenkinsfile stages with Bitrise Steps.
+If you have been using a Jenkinsfile (Pipeline project) in Jenkins and and considering to switch to Bitrise, you can easily match Jenkinsfile stages with Bitrise Steps.
 If you have been using the old-school free style project, then you have to map your configuration’s settings with a matching Bitrise Step or a Bitrise function.
-For example, match the **Build** section of your freestyle project with a Bitrise build Step, such as the **Android Build** Step, or map the **Build Trigger** section of Jenkins with the **Triggers** function of Bitrise.
+For example, match the **Build** section of your freestyle project with a Bitrise build Step, such as the [Android Build](https://app.bitrise.io/integrations/steps/android-build) Step, or map the **Build Trigger** section of Jenkins with the [**Triggers** function of Bitrise](/builds/triggering-builds/triggering-builds-index/).
 Make sure you check out our [Step Library](https://www.bitrise.io/integrations/steps "https://www.bitrise.io/integrations/steps") for more inspiration.

 ### bitrise.yml templates